bankwing/python-beaver/docs/user/usage.rst

 * files: Default ``files``.
 Space-separated list of files to tail.
 (Comma separated if specified in the config file)
 * path: Default ``/var/log``.
 Path glob to tail.
 * transport: Default ``stdout``.
 Transport to use when log changes are detected
+* encrypter: Default ``None``.
+Encrypter to use for optionally encrypting the lines before sending them.
+             Each line is encrypted individually.
+Currently, only encrypter supported is 'kms'.
 * fqdn: Default ``False``.
 Whether to use the machine's FQDN in transport output
 * hostname: Default ``None``.
 Manually specified hostname